ameba23/lowtechnetwork/docs/tech_open_source.md

 ## document and book viewers

-* [MuPDF](http://www.mupdf.com/) - a fast, lightweight pdf viewer with
-    some vi style keybindings.
-    f = toglle fullscreen mode
+* [MuPDF](http://www.mupdf.com/) - a superfast, lightweight pdf viewer with some vi style keybindings. f = toglle fullscreen mode
     W, H - zoom page to exactly fit width or height of window
     <, > - skip back or forwards 10 pages